Passive Attention in Artificial Neural Networks Predicts Human Visual Selectivity: Comparing human and ANN maps

 \subsection{Principal Component Analysis (PCA) for estimating Human PC}

 In order to estimate the shared component of the variance between all the human behavioral maps, we completed a Principal Component Analysis (PCA) with the concatenated human maps as input (a 250,000 x 6 matrix containing 6 vectorized versions of the concatenations of the maps across all 25 100 x 100 images, for each map type).
 We z-scored (standardized) each of the 6 2,500 x 100 human map concatenations prior to vectorizing them, and then concatenated them into the full 250,000 x 6 matrix for the input to the PCA.
 We used \textsc{MATLAB's} \textit{pca} function to obtain the 6 PCA coefficients (loadings) for each of the human map vectors that explain the maximal shared variance between them.
 We then obtained the Human PC as a linear combination of the 6 human map types using these factor loadings.
 Because we did not want to overrepresent the three human fixations maps (which were highly intercorrelated (\textit{r} = 0.72-0.86) we downweighted each by multiplying them by a factor of $\sqrt{\frac{1}{3}}$ to obtain the final PC map.
-The PC map images for all 25 images are shown in SI Appendix Fig. \ref{fig:S1}E.
+The PC map images for all 25 images are shown in SI Appendix Fig. \ref{fig:S1}E. The first PC explains 53.3\% of the variance in the human behavioral measures (whereas the next three components explain 19.9\%, 12.4\% and 6.8\% of the variance).